pfrancis113/Project3/README.md

 ### Here you will find...
 This repository features the "WORKOUT OF THE DAY" page.

-It is an initial foray into the world of web-based athlete management software solutions and component-based programming using React.
+It served as an initial foray into the world of web-based athlete management software solutions and component-based programming using React.

 ### Features
 1. Workout table / journal